allthingslinux/tux/docs/content/developer/index.md

 ---
 title: Developer Guide
+tags:
+  - developer-guide
 ---

 # Developer Guide

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 This section contains documentation for developers working with Tux.